secretstartups/handbook/product/ux/ux-research/foundational-research/index.html.md

 * [Developer engagement study](https://gitlab.com/gitlab-org/ux-research/-/issues/1599)

 ## Useful information to started
 There are several ways to come up with a potential foundational research topic.
-These include looking at existing information such as internal analytics data (metrics on product usage) or examining open-ended customer feedback ([SUS surveys](/handbook/product/ux/sus-database/), [PNPS surveys](/handbook/product/product-operations/surveys/#sts=Paid%20NPS%20(PNPS)), social media posts) for areas that need further exploration.
+These include looking at existing information such as internal analytics data (metrics on product usage) or examining open-ended customer feedback ([SUS surveys](/handbook/product/ux/sus-database/), social media posts) for areas that need further exploration.

 Another valuable resource for generating research questions is existing research insights (commonly referred to as [desk research](https://www.nngroup.com/articles/secondary-research-in-ux/)).
 You can examine this data across multiple studies (findings collected on a particular topic or set of related topics) to understand what is still unknown about users.